foodcoopshop/foodcoopshop.github.io/en/docker-dev-environment.md

 * When all containers are up and running, run: `bash ./devtools/setup-dev-config.sh`
 * Open [http://localhost:8001](http://localhost:8001) to get to the homepage
 * Open [http://localhost:8080](http://localhost:8080) to get to phpmyadmin of database-dev
-* Open [http://localhost:8081](http://localhost:8081) to get to phpmyadmin of database-test

 ## Login credentials
 * The available demo test data is in German.